 10. Relax in Memorial Park

-The awesome Bonner’s CHRISTmas Wonderland is the biggest Christmas shop in the world.
-Open all throughout the year, you can get into the festive spirit any time you want.
+The awesome Bronner’s Christmas Wonderland is the biggest Christmas shop in the world and one of the best things to do in Michigan.
+Open all throughout the year.
+You can get into the festive spirit any time you want.

 Covering more than seven acres, the shop is housed in a building that resembles an alpine chalet.
 The entrance is guarded by a gigantic snowman and Santa Claus statues, and thousands of twinkling lights are switched on every nighttime along the lane.
 The grounds are also home to a beautiful replica of the Austrian chapel where “Silent Night” was first sung.